-If you’re a Story Circle member (a writer, teacher, coach) who would like to be published here, please consider submitting a post.
+If you’re a Story Circle member who is a writer, teacher, or coach, please consider submitting a post.
 We welcome reprint posts from your blogs—and look forward to getting to know you!

 Recent Posts